How to monitor your blood pressure at home

 doctor taking blood pressure

-There are other benefits, as well.
+There are other benefits to taking your own blood pressure, as well.
 Self-monitoring may also be used to help assess how well medications or lifestyle modifications are working.
 And there is evidence to suggest that home monitoring may help people reduce their blood pressure.

 The best way to track your blood pressure yourself is with a home blood pressure monitor.
 Using the device, you can take multiple readings each day, or as often as you need.

-Once you’ve measured, you can keep track of your systolic and diastolic numbers using the Sharecare app (available through iOS and Android).
-Convenient and easy to use, it tells you whether your reading is healthy, and helps you recognize changes over time—important for detecting conditions like hypertension.
+Once you’ve measured, you can log your systolic and diastolic numbers with the blood pressure tracker in Sharecare, available for iOS and Android.
+Convenient and easy to use, it can help you recognize changes over time—important for detecting conditions like high blood pressure.

 Choose the right blood pressure monitoring device

 There are so many devices on the market for measuring blood pressure at home that it can be difficult to know which one to choose.
-Most people who measure their blood pressure at home use an automatic machine with a digital display.
-Many find that these devices are simple to use.
+Many people use an automatic machine with a digital display, as they find these devices are simple to operate.
 The cuff inflates and deflates automatically, the numbers are clear and easy to read, and many machines can store and print multiple blood pressure readings.
 But they do have their downsides.
 Some are made for use on the left arm only, and they can be expensive.

 Here are a few simple guidelines to help you choose the right blood pressure monitoring device: